01-edu/public/subjects/corewar/README.md

 - If no parameters are passed it will print a help message.
 - The assembler takes a `file.s` as input.
-- It return a `file.cor` as output.
+- It returns a `file.cor` as output.
 - `file.s` is a regular and boring text file.
 - `file.cor` is a binary file, in order to inspect it we suggest you to use command-line tools like `hexdump`.
 - If there is any error in the source file the Assembler should exit with an error code, print a message on `stderr` (the more specific the better) and do not create any `file.cor`.